Drassil/git-wiki-theme/wiki/main_page.md

 ---

-For documentation and demo of git-wiki-theme visit this link: http://drassil.github.io/git-wiki/
+For documentation and demo of git-wiki-theme visit this [link](http://drassil.github.io/git-wiki/)